fortuity/origin_restful_authentication/README.markdown

 ## Deploy

-Before you deploy to production, be sure to replace http://localhost:3000/ with your domain in the files:
+Before you deploy to production, be sure to replace http://localhost:3000/ with your site URL in the file:

-	app/models/user_mailer.rb
-	lib/authenticated_system.rb
+	config/config.yml

 ## Running RSpec